joryacooper/laravel-ios-starter/README.md

 - /client
   - This is where the iOS app lives.
   - It's a standard Ionic app using Angular as the Javascript framework.
   - I have implemented the forms and api requests needed for User authentication as well as the UI for managing an "Article" model.
+  - A good starting point is [/client/src/app/app.component.html](/client/src/app/app.component.html)
   - [Ionic Documentation](https://ionicframework.com/docs)

 ## Integrations